jmgodino/WebServiceArchetype/README.txt

 mvn archetype:generate -DarchetypeGroupId=com.picoto.ws -DarchetypeArtifactId=WebServiceArchetype -DarchetypeVersion=1.0.0 -DgroupId=MYGROUP -DartifactId=MYARTIFACT -Dpackage=MYPACKAGE -Dversion=1.0.0 -DwsQname=http://MYNAMESPACE/

 4.- This will generate a new Project called <MYARTIFACT> (choose the right name).
-If you don't like the default values, you can change them, by default we work on a local file based h2sql database with a table named testtable(codigo, literal).
+If you don't like the default values, you can change them, by default we work on a local file based h2sql database with a table named testtable(codigo number, literal varchar(100)).

 5.- You can compile the whole project:

 cd MYARTIFACT

-mvn clean install -DskipTests=true
+mvn clean install

 6.- You can run the Tomcat server with a local file based h2sql database:

 cd MYARTIFACT/MYARTIFACTServer

-mvn tomcat7:run-war
+mvn validate tomcat7:run-war

 7.- You can execute the client through a test case: